 - Capability to dissolve in water solutions

 - Capacity to solidify once frozen

 - Chemical composition

 - How proteins react to pH and temperature differences

 - Ionic strength in solution

 - Structure of plant proteins

-Another important factor when developing plant-based meat is how well they simulate the flavor, juiciness, mouthfeel, and tenderness of meat.
+Another important factor when developing plant-based meat is how well it simulates the flavor, juiciness, mouthfeel, and tenderness of meat.
 This is particularly important when analogues seek to copy certain cuts of beef.
 Fats like canola oil, cocoa butter, coconut oil, corn oil, palm oil, and sunflower oil are often used for this.

 How an analog’s ingredients interact with each other is determined by what’s used to bind them together.
-Consistency, stability, and texture of the product depends on this binding agent.
+The consistency, stability, and texture of the product depend on this binding agent.
 These might include flours, gums, or starches, including acacia gum, carrageenan, methylcellulose, xanthan gum, and others.

 How Plant-Based Meat Analogues Are Processed